Royal District Nursing Service (South Australia): History

-The Royal District Nursing Society of South Australia, initially the District Trained Nursing Society (D.T.N.S.), was inaugurated on 12 July 1894 following 12 months work by a trained nurse in the Adelaide suburb of Bowden.
-This experiment, which was financed by the philanthropic Barr Smith and Elder families, had convinced founders, Dr. Allan Campbell, Rev. B.C.
-Stephenson and Nightingale nurse Matron Edith Noble, of the local demand for a district nursing service.
+The Royal District Nursing Society of South Australia was founded by Bishop Kennion on 12 July 1894 as the District Trained Nursing Society (D.T.N.S.), following 12 months work by a trained nurse, named McLellan, in the Adelaide suburb of Bowden.
+This experiment, which was supported by the Anglican Church and financed by the philanthropic Barr Smith and Elder families, convinced founders, Dr Allan Campbell, Rev. B. C. Stephenson and Nightingale nurse Matron Edith Noble, of the local demand for a district nursing service.
 Meanwhile, the financial viability of such a venture was being demonstrated by the Pirie Street Nursing Sisters' Association, which was organised by the inner-city Pirie Street Wesleyan Methodist Church but supported by public donations.
 Founder Rev. Joseph Berry was on the inaugural committee of the D.T.N.S., although his Pirie Street Nursing Sisters' Association remained independent until 1898.

+The second nurse appointed was Dora Sweetapple.
+In her first full year she was paid £30 with £55 for expenses.
+She took care of over 150 patients making 1612 visits to see them, taking advantage of free bus rides, a bicycle and a ferry crossing.

+In 1912 Boer War hero Martha Sarah Bidmead RRC became the service's superintendent.

 Subsequently, in 1937, the D.T.N.S. was renamed the District and Bush Nursing Society of S.A.
 Inc.; in 1965 the 'Royal' prefix was granted and in 1973 'Bush' was removed from the title.

 In 1993 its name changed to Royal District Nursing Service of SA.

 In September 2011, RDNS merged with the Silver Chain Nursing Association of Western Australia.
-Due to the strong history of RDNS within South Australia, the RDNS name and branding continues to be used within that state.
+Due to the strong history of RDNS within South Australia, the RDNS name and branding continues to be used within that State.